March 15th, 2023

-No drinking with your meals, 30 minutes before, or until 30 minutes after.
+No drinking fluids with your meals, 30 minutes before, or until 30 minutes after.

 Not all programs follow this guideline, but every patient should follow their program’s recommendations.
 So, here’s the belief and the reasoning behind this particular guideline.
-Think about your stomach as a colander (strainer).
-If you only put liquid in the colander it’s going to go straight through, but if you only put food in that colander, it will drain through slowly.
-If you end up mixing water with the food, it thins it, allowing the food to go through the colander faster (or your stomach faster).
+Think about your stomach as a strainer.
+If you only put liquid in the strainer it’s going to go straight through, but if you only put food in that strainer, it will drain through slowly.
+If you end up mixing water with the food, it thins it, allowing the food to go through the strainer faster (or your stomach faster).
 By doing this, you won’t feel as full, allowing you to eat more during your meals and you’ll become hungry sooner, which all equates to consuming more food and more calories throughout the day.

 Many of you have probably been told to drink a glass of water if you became hungry in past diets.
 Why would you have been told to do that if this guideline is telling you not to drink before your meals?
 Well they weren’t wrong.
 So, then who’s right?
 In this situation, both are right.
 Sometimes hunger pains are truly thirst and by drinking water you satisfy that thirst and are not hungry anymore.
 However, if you’re hungry (truly hungry for food) and you drink water instead, postponing when you eat, it may cause some people to become ravenous due to the fact that they actually waited to eat.
 Then when they do eat, they’re so hungry, they eat whatever they can get their hands on, eat too fast, and eat too much.
 So the challenge becomes learning what your hunger cues are versus your thirst cues.

 One of the current recommendations related to activity/exercise is to participate in 150-250 minutes of activity/exercise per week to promote weight loss.
+Weight bearing exercises are a great way to get active, while also promoting muscle gain and boosting metabolism1.
+(Ditch that treadmill!)
+But more importantly find what works for you.
+Any means of physical activity is beneficial.
 If you can get in 30 minutes per day, you will have completed 210 minutes by the end of the week.
 Don’t stress about doing all 30 minutes at once.
 Take a 10-minute walk at the beginning of the day, 10-minutes at lunch, and maybe 10-minutes when you get home.
-Take the stairs instead of the elevator.
-Swim an extra lap in the pool or do a few extra minutes of water aerobics.
+Making small lifestyle changes can go a long way.
+Try taking the stairs instead of the elevator, choose the further parking spot as opposed to the closer one, or scratch the grocery pickup, and go do it physically.
+Finding new hobbies like walking your golf round, picking up yoga, or going for a swim can be other ways to get you more active while still having fun!
 The most important thing here is doing what you can and not comparing what you’re doing to what others are doing.
 Work to increase what you can do slowly and safely.
 Most importantly, have fun with the activity/exercise you have chosen for yourself!

 You’ve probably all heard this a time or two before.
 It’s one of the most commonly reported “guidelines” of bariatric surgery.
 The reason this is emphasized so much is for a couple reasons: